-However, with the technological boom and openness of information, cybersecurity will be a major concern of businesses.
+However, with the technological boom and openness of information, cybersecurity will be a major concern for businesses.

 Also, redundancy, long process, and lack of sufficient expertise to handle the future need to seek automation of the process.

-This philosophy ultimately in favor of changing the job, not the people.
+This philosophy is ultimately in favor of changing the job, not the people.

-By freeing up resources, the workforce can pay much attention to creatively capitalize on new technologies.
+By freeing up resources, the workforce can pay much attention to creatively capitalizing on new technologies.

 Creative people are innovative and can think better.
 To the researchers, cognitive skills will be most valued in identifying, analyzing, and attributing risk factors, which will create a new way of facing weaknesses successfully.